FlyingWorkshop/BeliefCompression/demos/cbmdp/annoucement.md

 Hello everyone!

-I'm excited to announce CompressedBeliefMDPs.jl ([repo](https://github.com/JuliaPOMDP/CompressedBeliefMDPs.jl), [docs](https://juliapomdp.github.io/CompressedBeliefMDPs.jl/dev/)), *an upcoming addition* to the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) ecosystem.
-CompressedBeliefMDPs.jl provides a framework for solving large POMDPs through [belief compression](https://www.cs.cmu.edu/~ggordon/roy-gordon-thrun.belief-compression-jair.pdf).
+I'm excited to announce CompressedBeliefMDPs.jl (docs on repo), *an upcoming addition* to the [POMDPs.jl](https://github.com/JuliaPOMDP/POMDPs.jl) ecosystem.
+CompressedBeliefMDPs.jl provides a framework for solving large POMDPs through belief compression.

 **We are looking for suggestions, feature requests, and any other feedback people would like to share!
 We will be accepting feedback for around a week before we launch.**